michalspano/AppointDent/services/dentist-service/README.md

 ### `npm run dev`

-Runs the server-side application in the development mode, in port `3000` and `localhost` by default.
+Runs the current service in the development mode, in port `3005` and `localhost` by default.

 ### `npm run build`